 Catherine Aird Books in Order

-Catherine Aird was an English crime fiction author best known for the long-running Sloan and Crosby series set in the fictional English county of Calleshire, a police procedural series which puzzle plotting elements of the Golden Age.
-She received the CWA Diamond Dagger in 2015, the highest honour in British crime writing, and was a member of the Detection Club from 1981.
+Catherine Aird was an English crime fiction author best known for the long-running Sloan and Crosby series set in the fictional English county of Calleshire, a police procedural series that mixes police work with Golden Age puzzle plotting.
+She received the CWA Diamond Dagger in 2015, the highest honor in British crime writing, and was a member of the Detection Club from 1981.
 She died in December 2024 at the age of 94, having published her final novel, Constable Country, the previous year.

 This page lists all Catherine Aird books in order, including the complete Sloan and Crosby / Chronicles of Calleshire series, short stories, and her one standalone novel, A Most Contagious Game (1967).